Troubleshooting calendar issues

 If you are getting errors trying to edit an event that you did create, check that your current default identity matches the account that owns the calendar.
 This is especially important for calendars from a synced source.

 A note on Yahoo

 For reasons unclear to us, Yahoo are currently blocking all connections to their calendar from our servers, so we are unfortunately unable to sync with Yahoo calendar at this time.
-If you are a Yahoo customer and want to synchronise your Calendar with FastMail, please contact Yahoo directly and let them know.
+If you are a Yahoo customer and want to sync your Calendar with Fastmail, please contact Yahoo directly and let them know.
 We will enable this option as soon as the block is lifted.

 Unfortunately we do not support printing your calendars from the Fastmail interface at this time.
 You can sync your calendar to a client and print from there.